Introduction to Laravel Controllers

 Route::get('profile', 'MyController@show')->middleware('auth');

-When route URI matches with a specific request, then the method ‘show’ on class ‘MyController’ gets executed and parameters specified in route get assigned to the method as well.
+When the Route URI matches a specific request, the method ‘show’ on the class ‘MyController’ gets executed, and parameters specified in Route get assigned to the method.

 Some extra cherries for you:

-- There’s no need to mention the full namespace for the controller as ‘RouteServiceProvider’ automatically loads in route group which has namespace contained in it, all the route files.
-You simply need to specify that portion of the name which will appear after App\Http\Controllers.
+- There’s no need to mention the entire namespace for the Controller as ‘RouteServiceProvider’ automatically loads in the route group, which has a namespace contained in it, all the route files.
+You need to specify that portion of the name which will appear after App\Http\Controllers.

-- If you wish to define the single-action controller, you will be able to do so by placing a single method ‘__invoke’ on your controller.
+- If you wish to define the single-action controller, you can place a single method’__invoke’ on your Controller.

 2. Resource Controllers

 While creating an application, we require performing CRUD (Create, Read, Update, Delete) operations.
-With Laravel resource controllers, there’s just need to create the controller and you can leave rest on Laravel.
-The Laravel resource route will allot the CRUD operation routes to the controller that too just with one line of coding.
-A single route can be registered for all methods in routes.php file.
+With Laravel resource controllers, you must make the Controller and leave the rest on Laravel.
+The Laravel resource route will allot the CRUD operation routes to the Controller, that too just with one line of coding.
+A single course can be registered for all methods in the routes.php file.

-Let’s take an example, suppose for your application, you want to make a controller which handles all the incoming HTTP requests relative to ‘images’ stored.
-This will be swiftly done with the help of Artisan command.
-Let’s look at the Artisan command ‘make: controller’ quickly in order to create one similar controller as follows:
+For example, suppose for your application, you want to make a controller which handles all the incoming HTTP requests relative to ‘images’ stored.
+This will be swiftly done with the help of Artisan’s command.
+Let’s look at the Artisan command’ make: controller’ quickly to create one similar Controller as follows:

 php artisan make:controller ImageController --resource